 Basket weaving is also a notable work of art, the people from Mindanao are the masters of this art.
 Using Rattan wood, straw or Nipa, the weavers artistically line each strand in order to come up with a work of art.
+Moreover, a recent demand for tampipi from the pandan weavers of Cavinti, Laguna has been taking a notch in the industry.
 Usually, master weavers take around 2 days to finish a well-knit basket that can last decades.

 Lastly, artisan goods that are organically grown such as artisan chocolate and artisan coffee are also breathtakingly remarkable.
 In various locations around the Philippines, growers of cacao and coffee take pride in their ways of growing the crop- strictly adhering to traditions that they inherited.

 Whether dry goods or food products, the Philippines definitely is a goldmine of various traditionally made handcrafted products- it always has been, and always will be for more generations to come.